jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-07b.md

 Victory would now be assured if the Western front could hold out against the German offensive even for only a few months.

 The Allied parliaments recognized the possibilities of a better future and voted huge sums of money for the continuation of the propaganda which was employed for the purpose of breaking up the internal cohesion of Germany.

-It was my luck that I was able to take part in the first two offensives and in the final offensive.
+I was lucky to take part in:
+- the first two offensives, and
+- the final offensive.

-These have left on me the most stupendous impressions of my life-- stupendous, because now for the last time the struggle lost its defensive character and assumed the character of an offensive, just as it was in 1914.
+These have left on me the most stupendous impressions of my life--stupendous, because now for the last time the struggle lost its defensive character and assumed the character of an offensive, just as it was in 1914.

 A sigh of relief went up from the German trenches and dug-outs when finally, after three years of endurance in that inferno, the day for the settling of accounts had come.

 Once again the lusty cheering of victorious battalions was heard, as they hung the last crowns of the immortal laurel on the standards which they consecrated to Victory.

 Once again the strains of patriotic songs soared upwards to the heavens above the endless columns of marching troops, and for the last time the Lord smiled on his ungrateful children.